 The first requires good thought by the student and extensive discussion with the advisor.
 As an adult, it is the student’s responsibility to initiate this contact.
 Selecting courses, determining load and scheduling times is straight forward and simple, if the life and career goals are known.

 During the normal academic year, an academic planning and advising period occurs several weeks prior to a scheduling period.
-That does not happen at summer orientation.
-Summer orientation scheduling is for fall and January courses only.
-The student's schedule usually involves general education courses and a course in the major.
+The student’s schedule usually involves general education courses and a course in the major.
 Advising and scheduling for spring occurs in the fall semester for new students.
 After the first year, academic planning and scheduling are done each spring for the next entire academic year.

 Student Responsibilities in Academic